• Skip to primary navigation

 To be honest, I don’t remember too much about the dish.
 My mom didn’t cook anything from scratch, so I’m positive it was made with Ragu’s jarred cacciatore sauce.
 I doubt it was served with pasta, as my mom thought spaghetti looked like worms and didn’t cook it often.
 (And apparently there weren’t any other pasta shapes available in the 70s?)
 It was probably served with boxed mashed potatoes and frozen mixed vegetables on the side.

-close up of plate of Tempeh Cacciatore with tomatoes, peppers, and basil
+close up of a plate of vegan cacciatore

 As a vegetarian adult, I found myself a hankering for cacciatore, but I wasn’t sure how to make it.
 With such a fancy name, I thought it would take a lot of time and be really complicated, but it actually isn’t.
 It’s made with onions, peppers, mushrooms, and a tomato sauce.
 What could be easier than that?